 There are several, longer articles I have written that I will publish over the coming weeks, but for now, thanks to certain events, I want to take a moment to write about the marvel that is my new iPhone 6S.
-They say technology comes and goes, and it is true for the most part, but what […]

 A little over two weeks ago I bought an iPhone 6S.
 Coming from a 6 Plus (for reasons outlined below) I found the device to be wonderful, but not without a couple of complaints.

 This time I bought a space grey 6S (not the Plus edition).
 Having used it as my main mobile device in my regular environment, with my usual above–average to heave use, there are a lot of things I find similar to the 6 with one key difference — this device will probably last longer as an old model than an iPhone 6 would, I would bet at least till iOS 12, and this longer shelf life in the future means better performance now, and that really is what it all comes down to.
 Continue reading

 The iOS jailbreak scene is pretty active and speedy; this is perhaps because everyone is focusing on one piece of hardware unlike on Android where a thousand developers are focussing on a thousand models.
 Four days ago, TaiG found an exploit and came out with a jailbreak for the latest iOS version, 8.3, and soon Surik had updated Cydia, TaiG had patched as necessary and several tweaks were brought up to speed.